tESS RENÉ

 Hidden beliefs shape our choices more than we realise.
 This core guide helps you uncover and shift the schemas that quietly drive your life.

-Why am I so indecisive” is a question we all ask.
-BUT if indecision, limiting beliefs, or fear of getting it wrong are strong patterns, some deeper examination will help:
+“Why am I so indecisive?” is a question we all ask.
+If indecision, limiting beliefs, or fear of getting it wrong are strong patterns for you, deeper examination will help.

-1. Lean into what’s preventing a choice,
+• Lean into what’s preventing a choice

-2. redefine what a decision is &
+• Redefine what a decision is

+Why am I indecisive about simple daily decisions.
 Child overwhelmed by too many options, symbolising hidden reasons for being indecisive, in article by Tess René Coaching.

 When a vending machine feels overwhelming, it’s a clue indecision runs deeper.